Spencer Kellogg & Sons, Inc.

-The Spencer Kellogg & Sons, Inc. company, was incorporated in 1912 with its headquarters in Buffalo, New York.
-The company operated four flaxseed crushing plants, four soybean crushing plants, one copra crushing plant in Manila, one castorbean crushing plant and one tung oil rectifying and refining plant in Hankow, China.
+The Spencer Kellogg & Sons, Inc. company was incorporated in 1912 with its headquarters in Buffalo, New York.
+The company operated four flaxseed crushing plants, four soybean crushing plants, one copra crushing plant in Manila, one castor bean crushing plant and one tung oil rectifying and refining plant in Hankou, China.
 It became the largest manufacturer of Soybean oil, castor oil, linseed oil and other oils.